First Love

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.

-- Diction and Tone: The poem shows the use of highly figurative language as the analysis demonstrates.
+- Diction and Tone: The poem shows the use of highly figurative language as the analysis shows.
 The tone is serious and appealing.

 - Rhyme Scheme: The poem follows the ABABCDCD rhyme scheme in all of its three stanzas.